Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 La Copine Kitchen (Flamingo Heights)

-My Airbnb was a mere 6 minutes away from this place!
-Unfortunately, the owners, Nikki and Claire, were on their summer break in Europe, so it was closed until the end of August.
+My Airbnb was only 6 minutes away from La Copine!
+Unfortunately, the owners, Nikki and Claire, were on their annual summer break in Europe, so the restaurant was closed until the end of August.
 It is a 15-minute drive from Yucca Valley.
-I was surprised that such a famous restaurant was in this secluded location called Flamingo Heights.
-It overlooks the open desert with the Joshua Trees, an unbeatable location that will for sure add to the experience.
+I was surprised that such famous restaurant was in this secluded location called Flamingo Heights.
+It’s a gorgeous area and the location for sure adds to the experience.
 La Copine has been featured in the NY Times, Vogue, and LA Eater.

 Actress Olivia Wilde is also a fan of this place!
 I can’t wait to try their delicious food!